Modules and lessons for instructors

 • Configure courses and classes

-• Courses and classes
+• Courses and classes for instructors

 Overview A course or class is a structured set of learning content, activities, and assessments used to instruct learners and students.
 The platform provides a comprehensive set of course features including a news feed, modules, resources, learner ...